Skip to main content

 • gameplay

-• “Since it's a genuinely free game and is not trying to squeeze money out of you, the resource economy gets more generous rather than less as you progress.
-This is a good game for people who are interested in character-collectathon mechanics and the idea of customizing a team from a large roster of characters with few but highly impactful abilities.”
+• “Since it's a genuinely free game and is not trying to squeeze money out of you, the resource economy gets more generous rather than less as you progress; this is a good game for people who enjoy character-collectathon mechanics and customizing a team from a large roster with few but highly impactful abilities.”

-• “The mechanic is confusing and jumbled; you as a player never get the sense of getting rewarded or refreshed from clearing the main content of the game: the dungeon.”
+• “The mechanic is confusing and jumbled; as a player, you never get a sense of being rewarded or refreshed from clearing the main content of the game: the dungeon.”

 • “Let's not even start with how bizarre the mechanic of the maze itself is.
-I got the initial impression the maze would have an ever-changing, roguelike structure, but then revisiting the same map, it turned out to be... exactly the same map?”
+I got the initial impression the maze would be an ever-changing, roguelike structure but revisiting the same map turns out to be... exactly identical.”

-• “Kinda have some difficulty understanding the battle mechanics and party composition at first, but the tutorial is very helpful in helping me understand it.”
+• “I had some difficulty understanding the battle mechanics and party composition at first, but the tutorial is very helpful in helping me understand it.”

 • grinding